Setting up and debugging custom fonts

 Getting custom fonts to work in R has historically been pretty difficult.1 At a high level, it involves the non-trivial task of unifying the graphics device, the operating system, and text rendering, (and also in our case, R!) to seamlessly work with each other.

-Luckily for us in 2021, we have an amazing solution to this problem thanks to recent developments in the {ragg}, {systemfonts}, and {textshaping} packages by RStudio.
+Luckily for us in post-2021, we have an amazing solution to this problem thanks to recent developments in the {ragg}, {systemfonts}, and {textshaping} packages by RStudio.
 This is great news because a lot of the work for getting custom fonts to work in R is already done for us!

 In this blog post, I’ll start with the basics of setting up custom fonts followed by a walkthrough of the font debugging workflow, concluding with some practical use-cases that can spice up your typography game for data viz.